aws-samples/aws-microservices-deploy-options/apps/lambda/README.md

 Hello
 ```

-You can use the [AWS CLI](https://aws.amazon.com/cli/) to quickly deploy your application to AWS Lambda and Amazon API Gateway with your SAM template.
+You can use the [AWS SAM Local CLI](https://github.com/awslabs/aws-sam-local) to quickly deploy your application to AWS Lambda and Amazon API Gateway with your SAM template.
+To use the package command you will need to have the [AWS CLI](https://aws.amazon.com/cli/) installed.

 You will need an S3 bucket to store the artifacts for deployment.
 Once you have created the S3 bucket, run the following command from the project's root folder - where the `sam.yaml` file is located:

 ```
-$ aws cloudformation package --template-file sam.yaml --output-template-file output-sam.yaml --s3-bucket <YOUR S3 BUCKET NAME>
+$ sam package --template-file sam.yaml --output-template-file output-sam.yaml --s3-bucket <YOUR S3 BUCKET NAME>
 Uploading to xxxxxxxxxxxxxxxxxxxxxxxxxx  6464692 / 6464692.0  (100.00%)
 Successfully packaged artifacts and wrote output template to file output-sam.yaml.
 Execute the following command to deploy the packaged template